What if your dog’s recall is so good that she comes before you call her?

 Now, it’s moderately interesting that one of Zani’s recall cues is me coming out the door holding a phone up.
 But there’s nothing earthshaking about it.
 It’s behavior science 101.
 All creatures with a nervous system (and maybe some without) are wired to notice predictors.
 Antecedents and consequences drive behavior.

 The really interesting thing about this is the human response.
 We are biased toward cues that we give deliberately, especially verbal ones.
 Some of us refer to them as commands, as if they were inviolable.
 We think of environmental cues as somehow less important or less real.
-But here’s a hint: the dogs don’t.
+But here’s a hint: dogs probably don’t.

 As much as I might get frustrated with Zani’s strangely cued recall, it’s just as impressive as if I called her.
 My little hound will turn away from something that is very exciting in order to run to me for the likelihood of reinforcement.
 But it doesn’t feel as potent or valid because I’m not verbally cueing her or using hand signal.
 That’s so silly, but that’s a human for you.

 I’ve had several epiphanies about behavior science over the years.
 The first and biggest one was about reinforcement.
 But the next one was about cues.
 Do you remember the first time you heard someone use a cue that wasn’t a description (in English or another language) for the behavior?
 Did it startle you a little?
 It did me.
-“Wait, you can’t use that word because it doesn’t mean….oh.”
+“Wait, you can’t use that word because the dog doesn’t underst- ….oh.”
 That was the first step for me to get that dogs don’t understand language the way we do.
 Despite interesting research about areas in their brains that correlate with ours, we can’t assume that they understand word meanings or syntax.
 Humans always hear the meaning of the word behind the sounds.
 In fact, we can’t un-hear the meanings.
 But it is still only fair to assume that dogs have to brute-memorize the sounds.

 So to them, there may not be much of a difference between “see Eileen come out the door with a phone” and “hear Eileen make a certain sound.”